 Proximal Epiphysis of the Tibia, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The Proximal Epiphysis is the upper expanded part of the tibia, located at its uppermost region.
-It connects to the knee joint and includes the medial and lateral condyles, whose superior surfaces form articular surfaces that articulate with the femur, enabling knee joint functionality.
+It connects to your knee joint and includes the medial and lateral condyles, whose superior surfaces form articular surfaces that articulate with the femur, enabling knee joint functionality.

 Tibial Plateau